 Phase Correct PWM Mode

 The phase correct PWM mode (WGM02:0 = 1 or 5) provides a high-resolution phase correct PWM waveform generation option.
 The phase correct PWM mode is based on a dual-slope operation.
 The counter counts repeatedly from BOTTOM to TOP and then from TOP to BOTTOM.
 TOP is defined as 0xFF when WGM2:0 = 1, and OCR0A when WGM2:0 = 5.
 In non-inverting Compare Output mode, the Output Compare (OC0x) is cleared on the compare match between TCNT0 and OCR0x while up-counting, and set on the compare match while down-counting.
 In inverting Output Compare mode, the operation is inverted.
-The dual-slope operation has a lower maximum operation frequency than single-slope operation.
+The dual-slope operation has a lower maximum operation frequency than the single-slope operation.
 However, due to the symmetric feature of the dual-slope PWM modes, these modes are preferred for motor control applications.

 In phase correct PWM mode the counter is incremented until the counter value matches TOP.
 When the counter reaches TOP, it changes the count direction.
 The TCNT0 value will be equal to TOP for one timer clock cycle.
 The TCNT0 value is in the timing diagram shown as a histogram for illustrating the dual-slope operation.
 The diagram includes non-inverted and inverted PWM outputs.
 The small horizontal line marks on the TCNT0 slopes represent compare matches between OCR0x and TCNT0.

 The Timer/Counter Overflow Flag (TOV0) is set each time the counter reaches BOTTOM.
 The Interrupt Flag can be used to generate an interrupt each time the counter reaches the BOTTOM value.
-In phase correct PWM mode, the compare unit allows generation of PWM waveforms on the OC0x pins.
+In phase correct PWM mode, the compare unit allows the generation of PWM waveforms on the OC0x pins.
 Setting the COM0x1:0 bits to two will produce a non-inverted PWM.
 An inverted PWM output can be generated by setting the COM0x1:0 to three: Setting the COM0A0 bits to one allows the OC0A pin to toggle on Compare Matches if the WGM02 bit is set.
 This option is not available for the OC0B pin.
 The actual OC0x value will only be visible on the port pin if the data direction for the port pin is set as output.
 The PWM waveform is generated by clearing (or setting) the OC0x Register at the compare match between OCR0x and TCNT0 when the counter increments, and setting (or clearing) the OC0x Register at compare match between OCR0x and TCNT0 when the counter decrements.
 The PWM frequency for the output when using phase correct PWM can be calculated by the following equation:

 The N variable represents the prescale factor (1, 8, 64, 256, or 1024).
 The extreme values for the OCR0A Register represent special cases when generating a PWM waveform output in the phase correct PWM mode.
 If the OCR0A is set equal to BOTTOM, the output will be continuously low and if set equal to MAX the output will be continuously high for non-inverted PWM mode.
 For inverted PWM the output will have the opposite logic values.